 Figure 3.
 Comparing current GOES to GOES-R Both images shown in ABI projection using McIDAS-V. September 29, 2011 at 06 UTC.
+The images shown above were displayed using McIDAS-V which has built in capabilities to collocate images for comparison purpose.